 - Step 4 In the bowl of your standing mixer or using a hand mixer and medium bowl, beat together the wet ingredients for 3 to 4 minutes to ensure the sugar is dissolved.

 - Step 5 Slowly sprinkle the dry ingredients into the wet ingredients.
 Scrape the sides of the bowl often.

 - Step 6 Pour the batter into your prepared cooking dish.
-Places the cored and sliced pears decoratively over the top of the batter and slightly press them into the batter.
-Cook for 35-45 minutes.
-Check by inserting a toothpick into the middle of the cake and if it comes out clean, remove it from the oven.
+Peel, Cored, and slice the pears.
+Place the pear pieces decoratively over the top of the batter and slightly press them into the batter.
+Cook for 45-50 minutes.
+Check by inserting a toothpick into the middle of the cake, and if it comes out clean, remove it from the oven.
 If there is still batter on the toothpick, continue cooking and check again in 5 minutes.

 - Step 8 Creamy Custard:

 - Step 9 Slice the vanilla bean lengthwise and place it in a medium saucepan with the coconut cream milk.
 Cook on medium heat, and whisk until it just starts to boil.
 Remove the pan from the stove.
 Let it sit while you beat the eggs and sugar.